caotranduy/Chat_App/README.md

 # Chat App

-*Multi-platform chat application hoped to overthrow zalo* A petproject built in nodejs by TDG
+*Multi-platform chat application hoped to overthrow zalo*\n A petproject built in nodejs by TDG